Why a late-night run can help your training

 With the stress of the day now over, a late-night run can be your zen place.
 For many chubby runners, night running works out that stress and releases endorphins (feel-good hormones) while they run in the dark.

-A late night run can help you center and regulate
+A late-night run can help you center and regulate

 In the absence of the many sounds of the day, a late-night run is peaceful and quiet with only the sound of your own breathing and feet hitting the pavement.
-This allows you to focus on yourself, on your breathing, on how your body feels, and how to sort out things in a quiet headspace.
+This allows you to focus on yourself, on your breathing, on how your body feels, and on how to sort out things in a quiet headspace.
 It can be a meditative experience to regulate and center your body and mind.

-Sweat less on a late night run
+Sweat less on a late-night run

-So night time runners don’t sweat?
+So nighttime runners don’t sweat?
 Not exactly.

 Putting your body through the rigors of running is difficult enough.
-Your muscles, connective tissue, your circulatory system and respiratory systems experience stress when you run.
+Your muscles, connective tissue, circulatory system, and respiratory systems experience stress when you run.
 Not to mention the constant pounding of shoes on pavement and the literal impact it has on your body.
 These factors are compounded for chubby people.

 Adding summer heat and humidity exacerbates the stress on the body by depleting water and electrolytes at an accelerated rate.
 This causes the body to break down faster, resulting in poor performance and could lead to injury.
 Running at night allows you to function at a higher rate with less effort because the additional stress caused by the sun is absent.
 Therefore, you sweat less.

-Look forward to morning
+Look forward to the morning

 Winning the snooze button battle is a tough mental barrier.

 Packing in too much in the morning can bring added stress.
-Just the mental logistics of figuring out what time to get up so that there’s enough time to get some breakfast and a certain number of running miles before work, is taxing on the psyche.
+Just the mental logistics of figuring out what time to get up so that there’s enough time to get some breakfast and a certain number of running miles before work is taxing on the psyche.
 So hitting the snooze and skipping all that means you start your day with a “perceived failure” sets the tone for the rest of the day.

 Planning your training run for late-night eliminates the stress of a rushed morning and allows you a stress-free, mind-clearing, focused, happy run.

-Prepare all day for a late night run
+Prepare all day for a late-night run

 When you run in the morning it’s hard to know exactly what you should eat to fuel your body prior to a run.
 Moving your runs to nighttime gives you all day to focus on: